 - School of Graduate Studies, Memorial University of Newfoundland.
 (2000).
 Responsibilities of supervisors and graduate students.

 - School of Graduate Studies, Memorial University of Newfoundland.
-(September 2001).
-Guidelines for theses and reports.
+Theses and reports.

 |Next: Bibliographic accuracy|